damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ```

 - Property pipelining would be disabled.
-In other words,  None of the cmdlet parameters apart from `-InputObject` would accept pipeline input.
+In other words,  none of the cmdlet parameters apart from `-InputObject` would accept pipeline input.

 ### Positional Binding